Durmiand/LoggiBUD-Challenge/README.md

 The themes are divided into the following classes:

-Lesson 1: Introduction to Colab and the LoggiBUD Repository.
+Lesson 1: Introduction to Google Colab and the LoggiBUD Repository.

 Lesson 2: Introduction to the Traveling Salesman Problem (TSP).